tidle/PyLoopover/README.md

 - Move counter
 - Colorfull!
 ## Controlls
+**Movement**
-1. Move your mouse over a square, and then use W to move it up, A to move it left, S to move it down, or D to move it right
+- Move your mouse over a square, and then use W to move it up, A to move it left, S to move it down, or D to move it right or
-2. Just click and drag with the mouse
+- Just click and drag with the mouse
+**Changing the size of the game**
+The game starts at 5x5
+- To make it larger, use R
+- To make it smaller, use E
 ## Running
 ### Linux
 1. Make sure you have python **3** installed